abs-c/mpv-loudnorm-lua/README.md

 ## Usage

 Put the `loudnorm` folder in mpv script folder (`scripts`).
-The existed profile `xxx.txt` is just an example and can be deleted, but the `data` folder should not be deleted, because I didn't write any script to regenerate it.
+The txt profile inside `data` is just an example and can be deleted, but the `data` folder itself should always exist, because I didn't write any script to regenerate it.

-By default, the script will run when opening videos in `Y:` and `Z:`, which is a very personal behavior and can be modified in `main.lua`.
-You may also add something like `n script-message 2pass-loudnorm` to `input.conf` for manual execution.
+By default, the script will run automatically when opening videos in `Y:` and `Z:`, which is a very personal behavior and can be modified in `main.lua`.
+You may also add key bindings in `input.conf` with command name `script-message 2pass-loudnorm` (could be changed in `main.lua`).

 The target loudness is defined at the beginning of `main.lua`.
 The default setting is `i=-24.0:tp=-1.0:lra=50.0`.